 In order to elevate the buttercream for our confetti cake, we’re going to go all out and make a Swiss meringue buttercream.
 It’s the only kind of icing I use for my cakes, and I go into thorough detail in my Swiss Meringue Buttercream post.
 It’s much less sugary sweet and “dry” than the classic American buttercream with butter and powdered sugar.

 Our Swiss Meringue buttercream has an egg white meringue base.
 To start, we are going to place our egg whites and granulated sugar in the bowl of your mixer and set that on top of a simmering pot of water.
-This will slowly heat the egg whites to a safe temperature while avoiding scrambled eggs.
-Whisk the mixture continuously until it reaches 160°F.

 Then transfer to your mixer and keep whisking until you have a stiff meringue and the temperature is barely just room temperature – not hot!

-Add a tablespoon of very much room temperature butter at a time.
-Let it whip until it’s soft and silky.
-Then add the vanilla and the room temperature cream cheese in tablespoons.
 This process will take a little bit of time.
 If the butter is not the right temperature, it might take a few minutes to incorporate fully into the meringue.
 If it looks split, do not panic!
 Just keep whipping it on high until it comes together.

 After 10 minutes or so, if the mixture still looks split, feel it.
 If it’s warm, pop it in the fridge for 10 minutes and continue to whip.
 If the mixture is cold, let it sit at room temperature for 10 minute to warm up before whipping again.